Apple Oat Flour Muffins (One-Bowl!)

 - Add the chopped apple, stirring until just combined.

-- Fill each section of a 12-section greased or silicone lined muffin tin with roughly ¼ cup batter.
+- Fill each section of a 12-section greased or lined muffin tin with roughly ¼ cup batter.

 - Sprinkle with cinnamon sugar, if using, then bake for 15-20 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.